Parking Rules & Regulations

 - Display of Parking Registration Permit:

 All vehicles operated on campus, including vehicles operated temporarily, must be registered with the College and have a current decal.
-The decal should be attached inside to the lower right-hand corner (passenger's side) of the vehicle's front windshield.
+The decal should be attached to the rear window or bumper.
 An additional ($50.00) processing fee will be added to each Traffic/Parking Citation for vehicle’s found to be in violation of not being properly registered.
-The cost of each registered vehicle for the 2015-2016 academic year is fifty dollars ($50.00) per semester.
+The cost of each registered vehicle for the academic year is fifty dollars ($50.00) per semester.
 Students enrolled in the School of Evening and Graduate Studies, Part-time students and Joint Enrollments are charged twenty-five dollars ($25.00) per semester.
 Students requesting credit for parking decals must fill out a Parking Decal Credit form, located in the Office of Student Affairs.
 The completed Parking Decal Credit form must be returned to the Student Affairs Office with the parking decal attached.
 No credit will be given past the Last Day to drop a class date in each semester.

 - Parking Spaces: Vehicles must be parked in a designated marked space (valid white lines on both sides of the vehicle).
 There are no guaranteed spaces within a designated parking area.